dronekit/dronekit-python/docs/examples/vehicle_state.rst

         Home location: LocationGlobal:lat=-35.3632621765,lon=149.165237427,alt=583.989990234

-       Set new home location
+        Set new home location using synchronous function (returns when value confirmed changed) New Home Location (altitude should be 222): LocationGlobal:lat=-35.3632621765,lon=149.165237427,alt=222.0

-        New Home Location (from attribute - altitude should be 222): LocationGlobal:lat=-35.363261,lon=149.1652299,alt=222 New Home Location (from vehicle - altitude should be 222): LocationGlobal:lat=-35.3632621765,lon=149.165237427,alt=222.0
+        Set new home location using asynchronous function (returns immediately) New Home Location (from vehicle - should be 333.0): LocationGlobal:lat=-35.3632621765,lon=149.165237427,alt=333.0

-       Set Vehicle.mode=GUIDED (currently: STABILIZE)
+        Set Vehicle mode to GUIDED using synchronous setter (currently: STABILIZE) New mode: GUIDED

+        Set Vehicle mode to STABILIZE using synchronous setter and 'mode string' (currently: GUIDED) New mode: STABILIZE

-        Waiting for mode change ...
+        Set Vehicle.mode = GUIDED using asynchronous setter (currently: STABILIZE) Waiting for mode change...

-       Set Vehicle.armed=True (currently: False)
-        Waiting for arming...
+         Waiting for mode change...
-        Waiting for arming...
+         Waiting for mode change...
-        Waiting for arming...
+         Waiting for mode change...
+         New mode: GUIDED

+        Send arm message and return when value changed (currently: False)
         >>> ARMING MOTORS
         >>> GROUND START
+        >>> Initialising APM...
+         Vehicle is armed: True

+        Send disarm message and return when value changed (currently: True)
+        >>> DISARMING MOTORS
+         Vehicle is armed: False

+        Send arm message and poll in loop for value to change (currently: False) Waiting for arming...
+        >>> ARMING MOTORS
          Waiting for arming...
          Waiting for arming...
-       >>> Initialising APM...
+         Waiting for arming...
          Vehicle is armed: True

+        Send 'set target groundspeed' message (currently: 0.0)

+        Set 'set target airspeed' message (currently: 0.0)

        Add `attitude` attribute callback/observer on `vehicle`
         Wait 2s so callback invoked before observer removed